pramsey/crunchyblog/pg15public/index.md

 # Strict public in PostgreSQL 15

 The end is nigh!
-PostgreSQL has substantially tightened restrictions on the use of the "public" schema.
+PostgreSQL has [substantially tightened](https://www.postgresql.org/docs/release/15.0/) restrictions on the use of the "public" schema.

 For developers and experimenters, one of the long-time joys of PostgreSQL has been the free-and-easy security policy that PostgreSQL has shipped with for the "public" schema.

-* "public" is in the default search_path, so you can always find things in it; and,
+* "public" is in the default `search_path`, so you can always find things in it; and,
 * any user can create new objects in "public"; so,
 * "just throw it in public!" has been an easy collaboration trick.

 However, for anyone using a database for more than 15 minutes, the implications of "loosy goosey public" are pretty clear:

 * "public" ends up as a garbage pile of temporary and long-abandoned tables,
-* "public" is a quiet security hole, as it tends to stay on the default search_path, sometimes in front of other schemas.
+* "public" is a quiet security hole, as it tends to stay on the default `search_path`, sometimes in front of other schemas.

-## The Wild West
+## Initially, The Wild West

 Setting up a fresh database and experimenting should be fun!

 The easiest thing is to just give everybody the "postgres" super-user password.
 Infinite privileges and complete transparency for all!

 However, this approach is limited to the earliest days of experimentation.
-You will need something more.
+You will need **something more** as you move into production.

 ## Separating User Data

-Eventually you will have production data, and limited access to that data, but also temporary data and experimental data and users.
-How to easily segment that?
+Eventually you will have production data, and need to limit access to that data, but retain temporary and experimental data and users.
+How can you easily segment that scratch data from production data?

-PostgreSQL makes it very easy to keep user data separate, because the default `search_path` starts with a "user schema":
+PostgreSQL makes it **very easy** to keep user data separate, because the default `search_path` starts with a "user schema".
+See that `$user` entry in the `search_path`?
+It's a dynamic variable that gets filled in with your user name.

 ```
 postgres=> show search_path;